 - University of Michigan Mentoring and Advising

 - University of Washington Mentoring Guides for Students

 To help you meet informally with faculty advisers and instructors, the Graduate School provides free meals through two programs:

 - FEAST for Teaching - Faculty instructors are encouraged to request free lunch cards for their Teaching Fellows to facilitate discussions about teaching issues once a month or four times each term.

-- Meals for Mentoring - You or a faculty member can request a free lunch together at select dining facilities on campus, up to twice each term.
+- Meals for Mentoring - You can request a free lunch together with an adviser at select dining facilities on campus, up to twice each term.

 Additional Campus Resources